ChaosBest/AutoMLP/README.md

 2024-01-17 A new script to generate.
 (I found the old version depend on dir.
 I want to make it easy.)

+2024-06-17 Accept and include more test from one contributor.
+Thanks ^_^

 ![image](https://github.com/ChaosBest/AutoMLP/assets/107203941/0faa6279-4ffc-4404-9b20-77c18fb34fbd)